layershift/enscale-docs/pages/05.access/05.ssh-for-scripts/docs.10.md

 ### NON-INTERACTIVE SSH ACCESS

 SSH access is a great thing as it enables you to use CLI tools and other commands.
-If you would like to manually access SSH to perform some simple one-time task, you can see the following [article](/access/connect-with-ssh) on detailed steps you need to take.
+If you would like to manually access SSH to perform some simple one-time task, you can see the [Connect with SSH article](/access/connect-with-ssh) on detailed steps you need to take.

 Some tasks, however, are better automated via scripts.
 Scripts don't care for niceties like our interactive menu system.
 They require a slightly different approach.
 Enscale has a solution for this too, so you can easily provide SSH access to your CI tools, and other scripts using scp, rsync, or SFTP.